 Plus, animal-based proteins may also contain sulfur, which contributes to that undesirable odor.
 For those who’d rather not pass gas, pea protein offers an alternative.

 Because Nuzest pea protein comes from plants, it doesn’t contain flatulence-triggering lactose.
-Instead, this sustainably sourced protein offers a clean, gas-free alternative.
+Instead, this sustainably sourced protein offers a clean alternative.
 You can enjoy all the benefits of protein, without setting yourself up for unpleasant (and potentially embarrassing) side effects.

 Can Pea Protein Cause Constipation?